-The First Sap of Manhood and How It Rises
+The First Sap of Manhood and How it Rises

 "Marian?
 I feel sorry for her, Betty!"

 "Davie, I don't feel sorry for her!
-Maybe a straight-laced boy like you wouldn't notice, but if those are really hers, which I doubt ---"
+Maybe a straitlaced boy like you wouldn't notice, but if those are really hers, which I doubt -- --"

 "Please, Betty!"